firozshk/CyberSecurityWeek/Challenges/Day 4: Data Protection/Challenge 1/README.md

 ## Lab scenario

-You have are asked to create a DLP policy and verify, you need to:
+You have are asked to create a policy and verify, you need to:

 - Create and Publish sensitivity label to detect PII Data
 - Create a custom sensitivity label with detects the following pattern - AA00AA0000 (A represetns all alphabet and 0 represets all numbers)